area515/sharktooth_linuxCNC/README.md

+This is Area515's fork of the 2x_laser config for LinuxCNC.
+It has been tweaked to work with our blacktooth laser (that we have nicknamed sharktooth)

+We have extended the raster capabilities to have a nice QT based gui (requires python-qt4)

 4/15/13: It has been a year since I posted this config and I am still using it to run my 2.x laser and am very satisfied with the results.

 Overview